The-Nefarious-Developer/zjoule-website/README.md

 **zJoule** is an Open Source AI assistant plugin for Eclipse designed to integrate the **SAP AI Core** Generative AI Hub foundation-models into your development environment.

-<span style="color:red">**Important:**</span><br>
+> [!IMPORTANT]
-This repository provides a website with download options, guidelines and other information related to this Eclipse AI Assistant.
+> This repository provides a website with download options, guidelines and other information related to this Eclipse AI Assistant.
 If you are looking for the actual plugin, [this is the place](https://github.com/The-Nefarious-Developer/zjoule).

 ## Repository Content